horizon-research/ism-algorithm/README.md

 ## Citing

-This project implements the configurable point cloud registration pipeline described in the following paper:
+This project is a artifact of our 2019 MICRO paper:

 Y. Feng,  P. Whatmough, and Y. Zhu, "ASV: Accelerated Stereo Vision System", In Proc. of MICRO, 2019.